 The neighborhood ice cream truck rolls by my window tinkling its irritating tinkle and I wonder if he ever sells anything, the ice cream vendor, or if he just keeps going round and round and round and round.

-2 Responses to Steamed Zucchini
+One Response to Steamed Zucchini